sk1418/QFGrep/README.md

 The Idea of QFGrep came from this Question@Stackoverflow: [Is it possible to grep Vim's quickfix](http://stackoverflow.com/questions/15406138) By [Arnis L.](http://stackoverflow.com/users/82062/arnis-l) Thank Arnis!

-The QFGrep plugin would be helpful when you got a lot of entries in Quickfix.
+The QFGrep plugin would be helpful when you got a lot of entries in Quickfix/location-list.
 For example, you did an Ack/Grep with a not strict criteria.
 QFGrep can do further filtering for you, so that you could narrow your focus and jump to the right file right line quickly.
-At any time you could restore the original Quickfix entries.
+At any time you could restore the original Quickfix/location-list entries.

 ##Features

-- filter(Grep) entries in Quickfix
+- filter(Grep) entries in Quickfix/location-list
-- restore original Quickfix entries
+- restore original Quickfix/location-list entries

 ##Usage
-- fill Quickfix window with some entries (grep, vimgrep, ack or make),move curosr to quickfix buffer
+- fill Quickfix/location-list window with some entries (grep, vimgrep, ack or make),move curosr to quickfix/location-list buffer
 - `<Leader>g` input pattern to do further filtering
 - `<Leader>v` input pattern to do further inverted filtering (like grep -v)
-- `<Leader>r` restore the Quickfix with original entries
+- `<Leader>r` restore the Quickfix/location-list with original entries
 - check the GIF animation below

 ##Customization